hope1985/vvenc_adjustable_fast_affine_method/README.md

 ## Adjustable Fast Affine Decision Method

-This is the modified version of VVenC 1.9.1 with the fast affine decision method proposed in the following paper:
+This is the modified version of VVenC encoder with the fast affine decision method proposed in the following paper:

 [H. Pejman, S. Coulombe, C. Vazquez, M. Jamali and A. Vakili, "An Adjustable Fast Decision Method for Affine Motion Estimation in VVC," ICIP, Kuala Lumpur, Malaysia, 2023, pp. 2695-2699, doi: 10.1109/ICIP49359.2023.10222750.](https://ieeexplore.ieee.org/document/10222750)

 ## Modifications

-To add the fast affine decision method to the VVenc 1.9.1, the following files have been modified:
+To add the fast affine decision method to the VVenC encoder, the following files have been modified:

 -	include\vvenc\VVencCfg.h
 -	source\Lib\vvenc\VVencCfg.cpp